katur/blogsite/README.md

   blogging app, because I find existing alternatives either too high-level (with Microsoft-Word-like interfaces that interpret text as HTML, subject to annoying misinterpretations), or too low-level (writing raw HTML).
-  TODO: custom extension for image captions
 - Authors can add and edit their own posts through a custom interface.
   When editing, the form is pre-populated with existing content.
-  TODO: Add deleting (maybe)
 - An author can choose whether to publish a post, or save it as a draft.
   If saved as a draft, it is only visible to the author (until the author chooses to publish it).
 - Timestamps are automatically generated for post publication and modification times.
 Modification time is only displayed if it is after publication time.
-  Publication time can be overridden to allow for a future publication time (in which case the post shows only for the author before publication time).
+- Publication time can be overridden to allow for a future publication time (in which case the post shows only for the author before publication time).
-  TODO: limit viewing the blog post page to the author only, until after publication.
 - Posts can be tagged with keywords.
 - The number of post views are stored (using Django's session variables, so that multiple views by the same person are rarely recorded).
-- TODO: Image uploading
-- TODO: Markdown extension for image captions
-- TODO: live Markdown rendering
-- TODO: Commenting (through disqus)
-- TODO: Post can be shared with social media

 ### Blog-level features
 - A blog can have multiple authors